 Realistically there are essential human needs so they advise (and at this stage it is only advice, the police do not yet have the powers to fine individuals as these needs are regarded as a human right).
 This may change with the State of Emergency laws that have been passed but NOT yet activated.

-- You are advised to go shopping only when required, one person from each household and when shopping to adhere to the requirements of the shops, minimum distance of 2 metres apart and disposable gloves.
-Masks are not compulsory, it is up to the individual.
+- You are advised, and will likely be questioned as to the need, to go shopping only when required one person from each household and when shopping to adhere to the requirements of the shops, minimum distance of 2 metres apart and disposable gloves.
+Masks are not compulsory YET, it is up to the individual.

 - You are advised not to go walking in the mountains, the pistes are out of bounds (and you can be fined there) and generally they do not want any incident that may require medical attention for obvious reasons.
 All public parks are closed and they will not allow any gatherings outside.
-BBQs etc are also not allowed, we are reminded that this is quarantine not a holiday.
-If you want some fresh air there is no harm in having a walk providing you do not have contact with others, they are NOT preventing you from going out, they are advising that they would prefer the ideal world.
+BBQs etc are also not allowed, we are reminded that this is a quarantine not a holiday.
+If you want some fresh air there is no harm in having a walk (discouraged by the authorities but with a common sense balance of needs and well being versus risk) so providing you do not have contact with others, they are NOT preventing you from going out, they are advising that they would prefer the ideal world.

 - You are advised that you should only go out in the car for essential trips, only to the farmacy, petrol station or supermarkets.
 They also would prefer one person only to go out from each household and you may well be stopped by the police and sent home if there are two in the car.